-- Swimming, splashing and tubing in the river and pools.
+- Swimming and splashing in the river pools.

-The camp is rented out as a whole and consists of two chalets, a large lookout lapa and an open boma braai area.
+The camp is rented out as a whole.
+You will not be sharing the kitchen and bathrooms with strangers.
+There is a large lapa, kitchen area, 2 chalets, and an open boma braai area.

 Accommodation: Up to 13 people can be accommodated

 Chalet 1: 3 beds, with an on-suite bathroom

 Chalet 2: 2 beds, with an on-suite bathroom

 Lookout lapa: 7 mattresseson a raised platform and two sleeper couches

 Amenities: Each chalet has an on-suite bathroom with flushing toilet, basin and gas heated shower.
 A communal outside toilet and shower (both with magnificent views) is situated thirty meters away.

 Only fitted sheets are provided, campers bring their own bedding.
 Bedding can be provided at R50 extra per person per night.

 Hot water showers, flushing toilets.